dionbalerr/Insta-follower-bot/README.md

 # Insta-follower-bot
-A bot that auto follows target account's followers
+A selenium bot that auto follows target account's followers